 The small photos are clickable to see enlargements.

-All photographs courtesy The Museum at FIT, New York.
+All photographs copyright and courtesy of The Museum at FIT, New York.
 To see more of the exhibition, visit the special website that FIT has set up for it.